giftsonp/Giftson-Walmart-Assignment/README.md

 5. You can add more user agents to useragents.properties file located in the com.propterties package.
 6. Change the browser to Firefox or safari from the TestWalmartApplication.java.

+### Technical Choices ###
+* Thread.Sleep() have been added at various places in order to avoid false failures.
+Specially with chrome browser, due to the speed of execution using selenium, the test often fails resulting in false failures.
+In ordered to avoid this, Thread.Sleep() was added in places where it was required.
+However, it is a good practice to avoid this.

+NOTE: In case of test failures, please clear cache cookies from your browser and re-run the tests.
+Also, since the test is based on items being present or removed from cart for the test user, after a failure, please manually login using the test user credentials (testwalmart10@gmail.com / password) and remove the item from cart and re-run the test.

 ### Design ###
 #### Package Structure ####